 All can benefit from the rural experience through recreation or volunteering

 Sustainability is the basis of all horticultural practices on the Farm.
-This is maintained by only using organic methods of pest and weed control and sustainable ingredients in propagation media.
+This is maintained by using organic methods of pest and weed controls much as possible and sustainable ingredients in propagation media.
 Biodiversity is maintained by careful species selection of endemic or indigenous riparian corridors, heritage fruit and landscaping, and food for human and animal consumption.

 Horticultural activities provide skills in